 - The type or types of metal that you choose for your structure as well as the prices of those commodities at the time that you purchase the materials.

-- The size of the building will impact its total cost as well as its cost per square foot.
+- The size of the metal building will impact its total cost as well as its cost per sq ft.
 Although larger barndominiums are going to be more expensive than smaller ones overall, their cost per square foot tends to be lower.

-- Something else which could potentially increase cost in a larger barndominium is the higher wind load requirements.
+- Something else which could potentially increase the final cost in a larger build is the higher wind load requirements.